College Sport Auckland Board

 Heather McRae

-Heather McRae has been principal at Diocesan School for Girls since April 2009.
+Heather McRae has been principal at Diocesan School for Girls from April 2009 to April 2026.
 She previously led The Western Academy of Beijing (an International School) and Pakuranga College.
-She is a passionate Biochemist, graduating from Massey University with a double major in Organic Chemistry and Biochemistry followed by a diploma in Teaching (with Distinction).
-She has also completed a Masters in Educationsal Administration and recieved a Sir Woolf Trust Scholrship, graduating from the Hillary Leadership Programme facilitated by the NZ Leadership Institute at the University of Auckland.
+She is a passionate scientist, graduating from Massey University with a double major in Organic Chemistry and Biochemistry followed by a diploma in Teaching (with Distinction).
+She has also completed a Masters in Educational Administration and received a Sir Woolf Trust Scholarship, graduating from the Hillary Leadership Programme facilitated by the NZ Leadership Institute at the University of Auckland.

-Heather has a passion for sport and have run five marathons, multiple half marathons and triathlons.
-She recieved a Blues for netball in former years and can be found at the netball courts on a Saturday morning during the winter season.
+Heather has a passion for sport and has run five marathons, multiple half marathons and triathlons.
+She received a Blues for netball and rifle shooting in former years and can be found at the netball courts on a Saturday morning during the winter season.
 She is a strong supporter of all sport and is passionate about developing the hearts and minds of young people through their enjoyment and participation.

 Heather joined the College Sport Auckland Board in 2020 and brings extensive secondary school sport experience from her leadership positions in both the state and private sectors.
-She is currently the College Sport representative on the New Zealand School Sport Board.
+She was the College Sport representative on the New Zealand School Sport Board

 Nick Coughlan